-The Lake District is located in north-western England and is not usually a destination for foreigners, which means it should definitely be at the top of your bucket list.
+The Lake District is in north-western England and is not usually a destination for foreigners, which means it should be at the top of your bucket list.
 Whether you’re looking for some of the most vibrant sunsets in the world, or hikes with mountain views in the fresh air, the Lake District is for you.

-The area isn’t known for its public transportation, so you will need to rent a car during your stay in order to discover the top things to do in the lakes.
+The area isn’t known for its public transportation, so you will need to rent a car during your stay to discover the top things to do in the lakes.
 Whatever you do, one of the most beautiful spots is Lake Windemere.

-Sure, the lakes aren’t a beachfront villa in Bali, but they’re easily some of the best sunsets and mountain views you’ll find around the world, without all the tourists!
+Sure, the lakes aren’t a beachfront villa in Bali.
+But they’re easily some of the best sunsets and mountain views you’ll find around the world, without all the tourists!

 When winter comes, snow bunnies and adrenaline junkies alike gather to ski the Austrian Alps.
-This is some of the best skiing and snowboarding in the world with challenging slopes and views that stretch into neighboring Germany, Italy, and Switzerland.
+This is some of the best skiing and snowboarding in the world.
+With challenging slopes and views that stretch into neighboring Germany, Italy, and Switzerland.
 All things considered, winter sports are pretty affordable in Tirol, too.

 In addition to fantastic skiing, the Après Ski culture is a huge highlight of winter in the Austrian Alps.
 Imagine remixed folk songs, steaming mulled wine, and dancing on benches in your ski boots, and you’ll start to get the idea.

-It is located 75-km south of the world-famous Boracay Island.
+It is located 75 km south of the world-famous Boracay Island.
 Remote and untouched, this province offers loads of relaxing and fun activities and destinations.

 Islands with white sand beaches, stunning sandbars, rolling hills, clear waters, and a relaxing atmosphere.
 Visitors consistently call this paradise one of the best places to visit in the world.

 Kawa Hot Bath in Tibiao is a unique and very unmissable activity when in Antique.
-It’s like getting cooked alive in a huge kawa (cauldron) but nothing to be afraid of as it is one of the most relaxing activities one would ever experience.
+It’s like getting cooked alive in a huge kawa (cauldron) but nothing to be afraid of, as it is one of the most relaxing activities one would ever experience.

 A remote island off-shore Tibiao.
-Antique is Seco Island, an elbow-shaped island with crystal clear waters and stunning white sandbar.
+Antique is Seco Island, an elbow-shaped island with crystal clear waters and a stunning white sandbar.

 It is a paradise great for kite-surfing as a strong wind blows almost all year round.